 As it pertains to any business ― active trading or otherwise ― profit is the difference between gains and losses minus operating expenses.
 The beauty of forex trading is that quantifying profit is straightforward because expenses are limited, and gains and losses are easily accounted for.

 The best way to manage profit is through regularly referencing your trading platform.
 Software suites such as Trading Station, Metatrader 4, ZuluTrade and NinjaTrader calculate gains and losses on a pip-by-pip basis.
 As the market moves, your account balance is updated automatically via the functionality of your platform.
-Factoring in expenses is also a routine task given FXCM's low spreads and Active Trader's pricing structures.

 At the end of the day, making money is the goal of any trader.
 With FXCM, you will always know your P&L, freeing up time for active trading.